Pet Rabbit Care

 House rabbits need a rabbit-proof environment

-Your little buns love to chew.
-But they can become shish-ka-bobs if they bite into an electrical cord.
+Your little bunny loves to chew.
+But imagine the shock if they bite into an electrical cord.

 Pet rabbit care may include thinking like a rabbit as you evaluate each room in your home.
 Drop to the floor and look around.
 What would a rabbit do?
 Watch for toxic houseplants.
 Antique chair legs are chewable, as are the baseboards.